ZetCode

 Dart writeAsString

-The writeAsString function opens the file, writes the string in the given encoding, and closes the file.
-It returns a Future<File> that completes with the file object once the entire operation has completed.
+The writeAsString method opens the file, writes the string in the given encoding, and closes the file.
+It returns a Future<File> that completes with the file object once the entire operation has finished.
+This is the preferred approach in asynchronous code because it does not block the event loop.

 main.dart